|

 25. persnickety

-characterized by excessive precision and attention to trivial details
+characterized by excessive attention to trivial details

 26. snorkel